 Partitions and map tiles: In HERE tile partitioning, layers contain rectangular geographic tiles that represent an area of a map.

-For more information on the data in the OLP, see the Data User Guide.
+For more information on the data in the platform, see the Data User Guide.

-For more information on how to access OLP data through REST API, see the Data API Developer Guide.
+For more information on how to access platform data through REST API, see the Data API Developer Guide.